 - You are allergic to methoxsalen, any product similar or related to it, such as psoralen, or any of the other ingredients in UVADEX. - You have a history of a light-sensitive condition or disease. - You have had an eye lens removed; use of UVADEX in this condition can increase the risk of retinal damage.

-Please see additional Important Safety Information on pages 4-5 and click here for the full Prescribing Information, including the BOXED WARNING, for UVADEX.
+Please See Important Safety Information throughout and the full Prescribing Information, including the BOXED WARNING, for UVADEX.
 It is recommended that you discuss the therapy and your conditions with your doctor.

 Things to tell your doctor